castioussupreme/foundation_challenge/README.md

 ## Improvements
 Had a bit of trouble with the in memory db for SQL lite - moved on by manually checking data through the SQL viewer in VSCode.
 This blocked testing for writing/reading from db.
+Testing of API would have also been welcome as well as API validation.
+Other improvements include TODOs throughout and overall logging/metrics.

 # Running the code